Frances J. Dominiak Dzara

+In addition to her parents, she was preceded in death by her husband, John Dzara; son, John Francis Dzara; siblings, Mary Dominiak, Joseph Dominiak, Stella Povlish.

+Frances is survived by her daughter, Becky Sue Dzara; granddaughters, Denise Dzara, Diana Dzara; several nieces and nephews.

+Frances' family will receive friends from 3 to 7 p.m. on Sunday, November 21, 2021, at the BLAIR-LOWTHER FUNERAL HOME & CREMATORY, 305 Rear Independence Street, Perryopolis.

-A visitation will be held on Sunday, followed by a Divine Liturgy on Monday.
-A complete obituary will be publish tomorrow.
+A Panachida Service will be held at 9:30 a.m. on Monday, followed by Divine Liturgy at 10 a.m. at St. Nicholas Byzantine Catholic Church, Perryopolis, with the Rev. Oleh Seremchuk as celebrant.
+Interment will follow in St. Nicholas Cemetery.

-Frances' professional funeral arrangements have been entrusted to the BLAIR-LOWTHER FUNERAL HOME & CREMATORY, Perryopolis.
+A Parastas Service will be held at 6 p.m. on Sunday evening in the funeral home.

 Online condolences are welcome at blair-lowther.com